-FY 2016 FLEET MANAGEMENT PLAN AND BUDGET NARRATIVE
+FY 2017 FLEET MANAGEMENT PLAN AND BUDGET NARRATIVE

-Developing a Fleet Management Plan is critical to an agency in defining and describing how the motor vehicle fleet serves its mission needs.
-A Fleet Management Plan (FMP) is multi-year map of a systematic approach to vehicle acquisition, use, maintenance, refueling, and replacement.
+A Fleet Management Plan (FMP) defines and describes how the motor vehicle fleet serves an agency's mission.
+The FMP is multi-year map of a systematic approach to vehicle acquisition, use, maintenance, refueling, and replacement.
 The plan should anticipate and account for changes in mission, organization, and resulting vehicle demand.
 The plan must establish an agency's strategy for achieving full compliance with current management and sustainability mandates.
 The plan must also define how vehicle selection will achieve maximum fuel efficiency, and limit motor vehicle body size, engine size and optional equipment to what is essential to meet the agency's mission.
 The plan should guide the programming of funds necessary to continue fleet operations.

-This document provides the template for Executive Branch agencies to prepare and update Fleet Management Plans to obtain an optimal fleet inventory and document the steps being taken to operate those fleets most effectively and efficiently.
-Updated FMPs support the narrative report requirements in OMB Circular A-11, as well as addressing GAO recommendations, explanations of FAST reporting, and Executive Order requirements to prepare a Fleet Management Plan and incorporate it into the agency Annual Strategic Sustainability Performance Plan.
+This document provides the template for Executive Branch fleet managers to prepare and update their agencies' Fleet Management Plans to obtain an optimal fleet inventory and document the steps being taken to operate those fleets most effectively and efficiently.
+Updated FMPs also satisfy the narrative report requirements in OMB Circular A-11, as well as addressing GAO recommendations, explanations of FAST reporting, and Executive Order requirements to prepare a Fleet Management Plan and incorporate it into the agency Annual Strategic Sustainability Performance Plan.

 Instructions: Address each of the 11 sections listed below clearly and completely.
 Take as much space as needed.
-Please view this as your opportunity to tell your agency fleet's story, to profile your fleet's operations, to explain its unique challenges, and to share successes.
+Please view this as your opportunity to tell your agency's fleet story, to profile your fleet operations, to explain its unique challenges, and to share successes.
 Read the introductory paragraph(s) for each section carefully and fully address all of the questions.
 If something does not apply to your agency, say so; if the question misses something important that sheds light on your agency's fleet, add it.
 Be aware that not everyone reading your document may be a fleet expert so communicate in a clear, simple manner as if writing for the layman.
 Please leave the questions in place along with your response.

-FY 2016 FLEET MANAGEMENT PLAN AND BUDGET NARRATIVE FOR Social Security Administration
+FY 2017 FLEET MANAGEMENT PLAN AND BUDGET NARRATIVE FOR

+Social Security Administration